guardianproject/cacheword/README.md

 [`res/values/cacheword.xml`](cachewordlib/res/values/cacheword.xml) for the
 available options).

+To configure the XML resources, simply copy cacheword.xml into your own `res/values` directory and edit the settings as you like.

-Runtime configuration options can be set via the preferences.
+Runtime configuration options can be set via the CacheWordSettings object.

 Configurable options are:

 * Whether to show a persistent unlocked notification
-* Every aspect of the notification (title, message, icon, etc)
+* Display options for the notification (title, message, icon, etc)
+* Intent executed when the notification is clicked
 * Timeout length after your app leaves the foreground
 * Vibration on successful unlock

-### SQLCipher Support
+### SQLCipher & IOCipher Support

-If you use SQLCipher for encrypted database storage you should use CacheWord's `SQLCipherOpenHelper`

-See the [cacheword branch][notecipher] in the NoteCipher application for an example of how to use it.
+If you use SQLCipher for encrypted database storage you should use CacheWord's `SQLCipherOpenHelper`.
+See the [NoteCipher application][notecipher] for an example of how to use it.

+Likewise if you use IOCipher for encrypted file storage you should use CacheWord's `IOCipherHelper`.

+TODO: make example of IOCipherHelper

 ### What Are These Cached Secrets?